 The biggest arguing point is that the same amount of moisture content is not provided in dry cat food, as opposed to wet cat food.

 Combining both dry and wet food is becoming increasingly popular due to this.
-The same thing is with the drinking water fountains.
+The same thing is with the drinking water fountains many people are installing in their homes these days.
+Fountains might be especially good for cats since some do not want to drink from bowls with stale water.
+It is probably an evolutionary device to avoid poisoning.

-We can’t say that dry food is better or worse than wet cat food.
+We can’t say that dry food is better or worse than wet.
 It comes down to your cat’s preference.
 If you make sure that you are using good food, with high quality ingredients, your cat should be good with either choice.